Skip to main content

 SBA Express: The Fastest SBA-Guaranteed Product

-The SBA Express loan program — part of the SBA 7(a) family — allows SBA-approved lenders to use their own application and credit decision process for loans up to $500,000, with the SBA committing to respond to any applications that do reach SBA within 36 hours.
+The SBA Express loan program — part of the SBA 7(a) family — allows SBA-approved lenders to use their own application and credit decision process for loans up to $500,000, without waiting on additional SBA review.
 SBA Express loans carry a 50% SBA guarantee (vs. 75–85% for standard 7(a) loans) — lenders accept more risk, which is why they maintain tighter internal credit standards for Express approvals.
 Overall timeline from initial application to funding is typically 5–15 business days for an SBA Express loan with complete documentation.
 This is meaningfully faster than standard SBA 7(a)'s 30–90 day timeline — but still slower than bank statement-based alternative products.
 SBA Express is the right product when you need SBA terms (lower rate, longer amortization) but have documentation ready and a timeline measured in weeks rather than months.

 Documentation readiness is the real speed lever